 Q: What if the Agent Registration hangs?

-A: Check out this Helpdesk article What if Cloud Migration Agent Registration is Hanging?
+A: See this Helpdesk article Troubleshooting the Migration App Agent

 Q: What if I’m unable to execute any commands?

 A: Refer to this Helpdesk article What if I Am Unable to Execute Any Commands in Migration App?

 Q: How do I verify that all my data migrated successfully?

 A: There are a couple of ways to verify this: The Job Report and the Job Logs.

 - From the Migration Dashboard click the three dots next to the migration job and select Download the Job Report.
 Alternatively, from the Details page, click Download the Job Report in the upper right corner.
 Either link will take you to the folder for the migration job on your Egnyte domain inside the Migrations folder under Shared.
 Download the report to open and view it in Excel.

 - From the Job Report you can view a list of items that were not migrated by selecting the Exceptions register.
 This will list all files and folders that were not migrated and the reason they were excluded.
 On the Data Migration register or True-Up register, you’ll find any files that failed to migrate due to an error.
 Everything else should have migrated successfully.

 If the Job Report doesn’t provide a satisfactory explanation or if you want to validate checksums, you can also drill down into the Job Logs.